-- 1. Introductions

-- Introductions of the team, their roles, and responsibilities regarding scoring the fishery

-- Client group

-- 2. Overview of the MSC Process

-- The assessment will focus on the following three core Principles:

-- Principle 1 Sustainable target fish stocks

-- Principle 2 Environmental impact of fishing

-- Principle 3 Effective Management

-- Where to find additional materials: Guide to the MSC process

-- Version details: FCP v2.2; MSC Fisheries Standard v2.01; MSC General Certification Requirements v2.4.1

-- 3. Overview of the RFM process

-- V1.3; Certifícate No.: 10000445828-MSC-ANSI-USA

-- Fundamental Clauses

-- a.
-The Fisheries Management System

-- b.
-Science and Stock Assessment Activities

-- c.
-The Precautionary Approach

-- d.
-Management Measures

-- e.
-Implementation, Monitoring and Control

-- f.
-Serious Impacts of the Fishery on the Ecosystem Traceability System Review

-- 4. General topics for discussion

-- General overview of the fisheries

-- Any notable changes to the stocks

-- Changes in management, regulations

-- Changes in personnel, both within the client group, management, etc.

-- Changes to traceability

-- 5. Other topics of interest

-- Effects of Red crab area closures on fishery

-- Update on the Trawl EM Program

-- Enforcement update

-- Meetings with others for this assessment:

-John Warrenchuck Oceana reached out for a stakeholder meeting
+- 1. Introductions - Introductions of the team, their roles, and responsibilities regarding scoring the fishery - Client group - 2.
+Overview of the MSC Process - The assessment will focus on the following three core Principles: - Principle 1 Sustainable target fish stocks - o Principle 2 Environmental impact of fishing - o Principle 3 Effective Management - Where to find additional materials: Guide to the MSC process - 3.
+Overview of the RFM process - V1.3 for the 4th surveillance and v2.01 for the reassessment; Certificate No.: 10000445828-MSC-ANSI-USA - Four Components: - A. The Fisheries Management System - B. Science and Stock Assessment Activities and the Precautionary Approach - C. Management Measures, Implementation, Monitoring and Control - D. Serious Impacts of the Fishery on the Ecosystem - General information on the scoring: The four Components encompass 13 Fundamental Clauses, which encompasses 125 Supporting Clauses.
+Each Supporting Clause is evaluated against performance Evaluation Parameters (EPs), which include 1) process evaluation; 2) current status/appropriateness/effectiveness; and 3)evidence basis.
+After the assessment team determines whether each EP is met for a Supporting Clause, that clause receives a score, a confidence rating and conformance level (e.g. Full conformance, or Minor, Major or Critical Non-conformance).
+Further details regarding the RFM process, information and the Standard ,etc. can be found at the following link: https://rfmcertification.org